oyang0/nurikabe/README.md

 ## Customizations

-Nurarihyon presently uses these settings for personalizing its appearance:
+Nurikabe presently uses these settings for personalizing its appearance:

 ```python
 return {